MattLoftus/threejs-space-simulations/README.md

 python -m SimpleHTTPServer
 ```

-This will host the folder on port 8000, so you can head over to the browser and type "localhost:8000" into the adress bar, and you will see a listing for the directory.
+This will host the folder on port 8000, so you can head over to the browser and type "localhost:8000" into the address bar, and you will see a listing for the directory.
 If you happen to have a version of python on your machine >= 3.0, you may need to run the following command instead.

 ```
 python2.7 -m SimpleHTTPServer